 - Rom had one of his first in "Facets", when he confronts Quark after learning that his brother sabotaged Nog's test that would qualify him for Starfleet.
 After shoving Quark against the wall, Rom threatens to burn Quark's bar down if he ever hurts Nog again, telling his brother that his son's happiness is more important to him than anything, including latinum.

-There is also the description of Garak's best interrogation ever, from "The Die Is Cast."
-He just sat and looked at the guy...for three hours.
+- There is also the description of Garak's best interrogation ever, from "The Die Is Cast."
+He just sat and looked at the guy...for four hours.

 "His eyes, his eyes!"